Shikorina

 Bakery in Seattle, Washington, U.S.

-Shikorina Bakeshop and Cafe (originally known as Shikorina Pastries, or simply Shikorina) is a bakery in Seattle, in the U.S. state of Washington.
+Shikorina Bakeshop and Cafe (originally known as Shikorina Pastries, or simply Shikorina) was a bakery in Seattle, in the U.S. state of Washington.
 Owner Hana Yohannes opened the shop in the Central District in 2021, and renamed the business after relocating to Capitol Hill.

-Shikorina offers various baked goods such as breads, brownies, cakes, cookies, cupcakes, pies, and Pop-Tart-style handpies.
-The Black- and LGBT-owned bakery has garnered a positive reception.
+Shikorina offered various baked goods such as breads, brownies, cakes, cookies, cupcakes, pies, and Pop-Tart-style handpies.
+The Black- and LGBT-owned bakery garnered a positive reception.
+It closed permanently in 2026.

 Description

-Shikorina—which means "sweetheart" or "sweetness" in Tigrinya—is a bakery on East Pike Street, on Seattle's Capitol Hill.
+Shikorina—which means "sweetheart" or "sweetness" in Tigrinya—was a bakery on East Pike Street, on Seattle's Capitol Hill.
 Previously, the business operated in a purple house on East Union in the Central District.
-It has been described as inclusive and sustainable.
-According to The Seattle Times, Shikkorina uses "locally sourced, organic and fair trade ingredients".
-The shop on Capitol Hill has high ceilings and lavender accents.
-It has been described as Black- and LGBT-owned.
+It was described as inclusive and sustainable.
+According to The Seattle Times, Shikkorina used "locally sourced, organic and fair trade ingredients".
+The shop on Capitol Hill had high ceilings and lavender accents.
+It was described as Black- and LGBTQ-owned.

-Shikorina sells banana bread, brownies, cakes, cookies (including chocolate chip), cupcakes, pies, and other baked goods.
-Cake varieties include browned butter vanilla, red velvet with cream cheese filling, and vegan chocolate.
-Pie varieties include apple, berry, and pumpkin, and varieties of Pop-Tart-style handpies include blueberry matcha, salted caramel apple, and strawberry.
-Drinks include coffee and lemonade.
+Shikorina sold banana bread, brownies, cakes, cookies (including chocolate chip), cupcakes, pies, and other baked goods.
+Cake varieties included browned butter vanilla, red velvet with cream cheese filling, and vegan chocolate.
+Pie varieties included apple, berry, and pumpkin, and varieties of Pop-Tart-style handpies included blueberry matcha, salted caramel apple, and strawberry.
+Drinks included coffee and lemonade.

 History

-The bakery is owned by Hana Yohannes, who participated in The Pastry Project and raised funds to open the original shop via the crowdfunding platform GoFundMe.
+The bakery was owned by Hana Yohannes, who participated in The Pastry Project and raised funds to open the original shop via the crowdfunding platform GoFundMe.
 The business opened as Shikorina Pastries in the Central District in 2021, during the COVID-19 pandemic.
 Following the relocation to Capitol Hill, the business was renamed to Shikorina Bakeshop and Cafe.
-It operates in the space that previously housed Ben & Esther's Vegan Jewish Deli.
+It operated in the space that previously housed Ben & Esther's Vegan Jewish Deli.
+In January 2026, Yohannes said the Capitol Hill location did not work out.
+The bakery closed permanently in 2026.